scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 Prototyping, Production, and Publication
 ----------------------------------------

-OMNI includes a Kibana visualization interface that NERSC staff can use to visualize Elasticsearch-indexed data collected from NERSC systems, including data collected for MODS.
+OMNI has a Kibana visualization interface that NERSC staff use to visualize Elasticsearch-indexed data collected from NERSC systems, including data collected for MODS.
 The MODS team uses Kibana for creating plots of usage data, organizing these into attractive dashboard displays that communicate MODS high-level metrics.
 Kibana is very effective at providing a general picture of user behavior with